awesome-pro/neon-website/content/docs/get-started-with-neon/workflow-primer.md

 <DetailIconCards>

-<a href="/docs/guides/branching-neon-cli" description="Learn about branching with the Neon CLI" icon="github">Branching with CLI</a>
+<a href="/docs/guides/branching-neon-cli" description="Learn about branching with the Unique CLI" icon="github">Branching with CLI</a>

-<a href="/docs/reference/neon-cli" description="Reference for all commands in the Neon CLI" icon="github">CLI Reference</a>
+<a href="/docs/reference/neon-cli" description="Reference for all commands in the Unique CLI" icon="github">CLI Reference</a>

 </DetailIconCards>

 ### GitHub Actions

-If you're using GitHub Actions for your CI workflows, Neon provides GitHub Actions for [creating](/docs/guides/branching-github-actions#create-branch-action) and [deleting](/docs/guides/branching-github-actions#delete-branch-action) branches.
+If you're using GitHub Actions for your CI workflows, Unique provides GitHub Actions for [creating](/docs/guides/branching-github-actions#create-branch-action) and [deleting](/docs/guides/branching-github-actions#delete-branch-action) branches.

 <Tabs labels={["Create branch", "Delete branch"]}>